 Explore Edinburgh's whisky culture on a walking tour and uncover the fascinating stories behind this iconic drink.
 Even non-whisky drinkers can appreciate the craftsmanship and history behind each bottle.

-• Open: Typically open daily from 10:00 to 18:00
+- Opening Hours: Typically open daily from 10:00 to 18:00

-• Ticket Price: From 19 EUR
+- Ticket Price: From 19 EUR

-• Suggested Duration: 1-2 hours
+- Suggested Duration: 1–2 hours

 6. Discover the Haunting Tales of Greyfriars Kirkyard

-Visiting Greyfriars Kirkyard is one of the best things to do in Edinburgh for those intrigued by history, mystery, and the supernatural.
+Visiting Greyfriars Kirkyard Cemetery is one of the best things to do in Edinburgh for those intrigued by history, mystery, and the supernatural.
 Known as one of the most haunted graveyards in the world, it’s the perfect place to explore Edinburgh’s spooky side.

 This graveyard is also famous for Greyfriars Bobby, the loyal dog who stayed by his owner’s grave for years.
 Take an evening ghost tour in Edinburgh to hear creepy stories that make Greyfriars one of the city’s most haunted spots.

-• Ticket Price: Free entry (Ghost tours may have fees.)
+- Ticket Price: Free entry (ghost tours may have fees)

-• Suggested Duration: 1 hour
+- Suggested Duration: 1 hour

 5. Walk the Royal Mile